 Where do I start my organization's own ISO/IEC 27001 compliance effort?

 Adopting ISO/IEC 27001 is a strategic commitment.
 As a starting point, consult the ISO/IEC 27000 Directory.

-Can I use the ISO/IEC 27001 compliance of Microsoft services in my organization's certification?
+Can I use the ISO/IEC 27001 compliance of Office 365 services in my organization's certification?

 Yes.
 If your business requires ISO/IEC 27001 certification for implementations deployed on Microsoft services, you can use the applicable certification in your compliance assessment.
 You are responsible, however, for engaging an assessor to evaluate the controls and processes within your own organization and your implementation for ISO/IEC 27001 compliance.

-Microsoft Compliance Manager is a feature in the Microsoft 365 compliance center to help you understand your organization's compliance posture and take actions to help reduce risks.
+Microsoft Purview Compliance Manager is a feature in the Microsoft Purview compliance portal to help you understand your organization's compliance posture and take actions to help reduce risks.
 Compliance Manager has a pre-built assessment for this regulation for Enterprise E5 customers.
 Find the template for building the assessment in the assessment templates page in Compliance Manager.
 Learn how to build assessments in Compliance Manager.

 - Mapping Microsoft Cyber Offerings to: NIST Cybersecurity (CSF),CIS Controls, and ISO27001:2013 Frameworks